nelsonroque/contextlab_reproduciblescience_workshops/README.md

   - Develop a code-only pipeline to allow reproducibility of data prep and analyses.
   - Develop a long-term learning plan for practicing reproducible science tools and techniques.

-## Submit your questions

-Do you have any questions about the workshop or related content?
-[Submit your questions here](https://forms.office.com/r/WDdz0yTTKa)

 ## Workshop Schedule

   - Intro to Reproducible Science: July 6, 8, 11th, 2022; 11am to 2pm